AshCoolman/docs/guides/frontend-dictionary.md

 It was also an oppourtunity to reduce the API, and as such the many explicit module types from AngularJS have been replaced with a single everything-is-a-controller component that is _decorated_ with extra functionality_.
 Services, models and whatever else are regular Javascript objects (classes, functions, object literals etc).

+**Should you use it:**

+Definately if have an AngularJS brownfield - it is much better.

+Unsure if you have a greenfield Angular 2 - it has lots of Features, but as a result lots of API/DSL

 ## Typescript

 _Updated: 2 Dec '15_